yangye-huaizhou/lwip_dpdk/README.md

 ### What's the difference?

-We made **no** modification to DPDK and lwip, but only modify the ```netif``` device driver in contrib-2.1.0.
+We made **no** modification to DPDK and lwip, but only add a kind of ```dpdkif``` device in the directory ```contrib-2.1.0/ports/unix/port/netif/```.
 So the lwip protocol stack can use DPDK driver to receive and send packets.
 That will make lwip a "real user space" protocol stack.

-We also wrote a socket application in ```/ports/unix/socketdpdk_client&server```.
-So you can just follow the logical in ```/ports/unix/socketdpdk_server&client/dpdk.c``` to write your own applications.
+We also wrote a socket application in ```/ports/unix/socket_client```(client) and ```/ports/unix/socket_server```(server).
+So you can just follow the logical in this program to write your own applications.

 Currently, we bind the dpdk worker thread to logical core 1.
 Other threads, like "tcpipthread", are not pinned to any specifical core.
+So please make sure you have at least 2 CPU cores to run this program.

 ### Usage

-To run the application, you first need to compile the DPDK library:
+To run the application, you first need to compile the DPDK library (here we use dpdk-stable-17.11.9 version):

 ```
 cd ${path_to_dpdk}